gabriel-eidelman/seam-eval/README.md

 ### `taxonomy.py` — the data model

-The entire framework is grounded in three types:
+The entire framework is grounded in five types:

+**`SeamTask`** — a MASEval `Task` subclass that carries an `intended_behavior` field: one to three sentences describing what a correct run looks like (expected answer, expected agent process, or both).
+This is injected into the `HandoffEvaluator` prompt so the LLM can distinguish genuine failures from correct agent behavior (e.g. an agent correctly reporting it lacks live-data access is not a failure).

+**`FailureCategory`** — an enum of the five failure families (`ROUTING`, `LOOP`, `CONTEXT`, `TERMINATION`, `OUTPUT`).
+Used for grouping in reports and filtering.

-**`HandoffFailureMode`** — an enum of the six failure modes plus `NONE` for successful transitions.
+**`HandoffFailureMode`** — an enum of ten failure modes plus `NONE` for successful transitions.
 All classification and reporting is keyed on this enum.
 New failure modes should be added here before any detection logic is written.
+The `FAILURE_CATEGORIES` dict maps each mode to its `FailureCategory`.

 **`SeamEvent`** — a dataclass representing a single agent transition.
 Captures:
 - `sender` and `receiver` (agent names)